ziad-saab/node-express-reddit-clone/README.md

   * Logged in users will be able to add new posts to the site.
 A post will be a combination of a URL and a title.

 ## Getting started
-Since we already have some code going in our `reddit-nodejs-api` project, as well as a MySQL database and some pre-existing data, we will be starting from this project.
+Since we already have some code going in our `reddit-nodejs-api` project, as well as a MySQL database and some pre-existing data, we will be starting from that project.

+:warning: :warning: **DO NOT FORK/CLONE THIS PROJECT!
+INSTEAD, COPY THE NECESSARY CODE TO THE `reddit-nodejs-api` PROJECT** :warning: :warning:

-Currently, the `index.js` file has been the place where you test your API, making requests like `redditAPI.createUser`, or `redditAPI.createPost`, ...
-For this workshop, we are going to make `index.js` the centerpiece of our project: in addition to establishing a connection to our database, we'll be creating an Express server and making it listen to `process.env.PORT`.
+Currently, the `demo-using-api.js` file has been the place where you test your API, making requests like `redditAPI.createUser`, or `redditAPI.createPost`, ...
+For this workshop, we are going to make this repo's `index.js` the centerpiece of our project: in addition to establishing a connection to our database, we'll be creating an Express server and making it listen to `process.env.PORT`.
 Eventually we'll be adding our `app.get`s and `app.post`s to make our Reddit clone happen!

 ## How does this work relate to the Reddit API we built last week?
 Last week we started building a Reddit API in Node: a series of data functions that are going to drive the site.
 Each of us is at a different stage of this process, which is fine.
 This workshop is 100% related to the API workshop.
 If you only built the `getAllPosts` function, then you can still build parts of the web server.
 You can go back and forth between the API functions and the web server as you add more functionality.